Police Brutality & Civil Rights

 Self-Defense & Defense of Dwelling

-Michigan's Self-Defense Act allows a person to use force — including deadly force — in self-defense without a duty to retreat, when they reasonably believe force is necessary to prevent imminent death, great bodily harm, or sexual assault.
+Michigan's Self-Defense Act allows deadly force without a duty to retreat only when the person is not engaged in a crime, is somewhere they have a legal right to be, and honestly and reasonably believes deadly force is necessary to prevent imminent death, great bodily harm, or sexual assault.
+Non-deadly force has its own standard.